yargs/yargs/README.md

 Hidden commands don't show up in the help output and aren't available for completion.

-Optionally, you can provide a `builder` object to provide hints about the options that your command accepts:
+Optionally, you can provide a `builder` object to give hints about the options that your command accepts:

 ```js